SOFTENG761-2024/project-team-10/README.md

 ## Wiremock

+Wiremock is a framework used to mock api responses.
+This is helpful when working with external APIs that have call limits or are slow to respond.

 Put your mock files under `deployment/wiremock/__files` and `deployment/wiremock/mappings`

-Refere the `json` example here: https://wiremock.org/docs/stubbing/
+Refere to the `json` example here: https://wiremock.org/docs/stubbing/

 ## Browser end-to-end tests